Oligoryzomys longicaudatus: Description

 O. longicaudatus grows to a total length of 222 mm, including a tail of 127 mm, and weighs about 24 g.
 The ears are quite small and are scantily clad with hairs.
 The tail is also scantily haired and is dark above and pale on the underside.
 The fur on the back is buff with fine pale brown and black lines, the greyish base of the hairs sometimes being visible.
 The underparts are greyish-white.
 The tail is shorter at the southern end of the range, and in Argentina, the fur is tinted with ochre, especially on the flanks.
 Its karyotype has 2n = 58 and FNa = 74.
-A transcriptome assembly is available that has 66,173 annotated transcripts that can be directly searched with BLAST.

 Distribution and habitat

 This is a mountain species native to southern South America; its range extends from northern Chile and northwestern Argentina to about 50°S in Patagonia.
 It is found in forests among undergrowth and in bushy places.
-In northern Chile it is the most abundant small rodent in the cloud forest.
-In Patagonia it prefers clearings, road verges and scrubby areas.
+In northern Chile, it is the most abundant small rodent in the cloud forest.
+In Patagonia, it prefers clearings, road verges, and scrubby areas.
 It is more common in moist habitats, such as near water bodies.